Price as low as $4499 | Learn to build custom large language model applications

 While it is complex to entirely understand how language models work, you can get a fair idea by learning about the transformers and attention mechanisms.
 Read: The Brains Behind LLMs: An Introductory Guide to Transformers and Attention Mechanisms

-But the idea here is that LLMs do not process information like we humans do.
+But the idea here is that LLMs do not process information as we humans do.
 To put it simply, they are like big probabilistic models trying to predict the best responses possible.

 And because of how they process information and predict outputs, they often behave weirdly.
 We have compiled all the interesting ones for you!